-Germination: The period after planting when a seed first grows a stem and then a couple pairs of leaves.
+Germination: The period after planting, when a seed first grows a stem and then a couple of pairs of leaves.

 Grow room: An area inside a home used for an indoor garden.
 It’s usually sealed off from outside light but ideally is well ventilated.

 Growing medium: The various materials that hydroponic growers use to support plants’ stems, including clay pebbles, coir, vermiculite, or rock wool.

 Insecticidal soap: Specially formulated fatty acids that cause many pests to dehydrate when they are sprayed with it.

 Integrated pest management (IPM): The practice of eliminating insect problems with the least harmful solution, which is often organic, but not strictly.

 Leachate: The fluids that drain out after a nutrient solution passes through plants’ roots.